Restaurant Customer Satisfaction

 All of this will allow you to optimize your marketing messages based on accurate, tangible data, and strive for continuous improvement of guest engagement and satisfaction.
 If you’re not measuring your marketing campaigns and ROI at this level of detail, you will not know for sure if what you are doing is helping or hurting your business.

 You want to continuously test your marketing messages.
 Without testing, you’re always leaving potential revenue on the table.
 Just make sure that the tools you are using can give you the accurate reports and KPIs required to determine which messages are engaging your guests better than others.

 And always allow plenty of time to give yourself a large enough sample size to confidently determine your winners – the more, the better.

 Bloom Intelligence Restaurant Guest Data Platform

 Bloom Intelligence gives you the ability to track the results of every campaign you create – all the way down to a guest returning to your place of business and/or redeeming an offer.
-Bloom’s WiFi analytics detect the device of any consumer that walks back into your location that received one of your offers, messages, or surveys.
+Bloom’s WiFi analytics detect the device of any consumer who walks back into your location that received one of your offers, messages, or surveys.

-To learn more about the ways the Bloom Intelligence growth tools can help you improve your restaurant marketing to drive more sales, improve overall customer experience, measure customer sentiment and grow your business, schedule a free demo today.
+To learn more about the ways the Bloom Intelligence growth tools can help you improve your restaurant marketing to drive more sales, improve overall customer experience, measure customer sentiment, and grow your business, schedule a free demo today.